Getting What You Want Out of Life

 • Success

 There’s nothing wrong with this list, per se.
-The challenge comes with the fact that most of these goals are subjective and depend entirely on circumstances that can’t be controlled.
+The challenge comes with the fact that most of these goals are subjective and depend entirely on circumstances that we can never control

 What if we reduced the list to one item?